Jess Simpson (footballer): Manchester United

-Loan spells
+Bristol City

 On 14 September 2023, on deadline day, Simspon joined newly promoted Women's Super League club Bristol City on loan for the 2023–24 season.
 On 21 October 2023, Simpson returned to United having suffered an anterior cruciate ligament injury during the League Cup match against Southampton.
 Simpson was one of three United players to suffer from the injury in the season.

 On 7 January 2025, Simpson re-joined Bristol City, now playing in the Women's Championship, on loan for the remainder of the 2024–25 season.

+Southampton

 She was sent on loan again, this time to Southampton for the 2025–26 season, on 16 July 2025.
+In October Simpson was nominated for WSL 2 Player of the Month, having scored her debut goal against Portsmouth, an Olimpico goal (directly from a corner kick).
+SheKicks described her as "asserting herself as one of the best attacking defenders in the Championship", noting her four assistance for the season as of nomination.

 International career

 On 11 October 2022, for 2023 U19 Championship qualification, Simpson scored her debut youth international goal for the England under-19s in a 1–1 draw with Denmark.
 On 2 December 2024, she made her debut for the under-23s in a 2–1 defeat to Sweden as part of a European competition.